decred/dcrdocs/docs/lightning-network/backups.md

 ### The Data Loss Protect option

-The Lightning Network [BOLTs](https://github.com/lightningnetwork/lightning-rfc) define a special channel feature called `option_data_loss_protect`.
+The Lightning Network [BOLTs](https://github.com/lightningnetwork/lightning-rfc) define a special channel feature called `option_data_loss_protect` (DLP).
 Triggering this option during channel re-establishment (for example, after suffering data loss) causes the other node to publish their most recent (unrevoked) commitment transaction, thus in principle allowing a node to get their funds back.

 However to retrieve those funds a node still needs some minimal metadata about a channel - mainly the specific keys and scripts used to redeem the local funds of the commitment transaction.